FAQ

 Weaknesses:

-• Travel: All fellowship rotations do take place in Seattle.
+• Travel: All fellowship rotations take place in and around Seattle.
 However, some of the sites do require travel.
-Rotations take place at the Stadium Sports Medicine Center, the UW Neighborhood Northgate Clinic, The University of Washington Intercollegiate Athletic Training Room, the UW Sports Medicine Clinic, and Seattle Children’s Hospital and their neighborhood sites.
-A car is necessary to travel between sites.
+A car is necessary to travel between some sites.

 • Heavy research emphasis (for some applicants): This can be a good or bad attribute, depending on your interest in training.
 If you are not interested in research, this program may not be an ideal fit for you.
-Essentially, given the interests of the faculty here and the tradition that the fellowship has developed, the incoming fellow will be expected to become involved in research and a variety of other academic activities
+Fellows will be expected to become involved in research and a variety of other academic activities

 [To Top]